 The NBME develops and manages the USMLE.
 While the individual licensing boards grant the license to practice medicine, all medical boards in the US accept a passing score on the USMLE as evidence that an applicant demonstrates the core competencies to practice medicine.

-NBME practice tests are an essential part of your USMLE Step 1 preparation.
+NBME practice exams are an essential part of your Step 1 preparation.
 Here are a few things to keep in mind:

 - NMBE practice tests are typically taken in October and then another during dedicated study time (January).

 - Students typically have a complete picture of areas of improvement after these two practice tests.

 - Exams consist of 4 sections, which is equivalent to about half of the real exam.

 - Choose the standard-paced (timed) setting to familiarize yourself with test conditions and to assess your readiness.

 - The predictive value of the exams will not be the same if you choose the self-paced setting.